 Differences between Air Scrubbers and Negative Air Devices

 Due to the high intensity of industrial pollution, manufacturing businesses across industries have started adopting various water and air pollution control devices.
 These modern-day technologies help them to control the rate of pollutants being discharged by their processes.
 Two such pieces of equipment are – air scrubbers and negative air devices.

-Negative air machines because of their specific feature are also called ionizers and electrostatic neutralizers.
+- Negative air machines because of their specific features are also called ionizers and electrostatic neutralizers.
 However, in comparison to dedicated ionizers and electrostatic neutralizers, these machines have a varied mechanism.
 Some negative pressure devices do not use ozone air purification technology, while the scrubbers do.

 These pollutants affect our current daily lives (sulfur dioxide causes acid rain and fine particles of dust can cause respiratory disease when inhaled) whether we are aware of it or not, but there are even greater implications for future generations as scientists have recently agreed that climate change is happening and that is human caused, mostly by carbon dioxide emissions.
 It is time for industries across the globe to take responsibility and reduce emissions in any way they are able, and an easy way to do that is to install air scrubbers in smokestacks.
 Some options for these include both wet and dry scrubbers, each of which operate in different ways but can be equally effective.
 If your facility is one of the many that still does not have air scrubbers, contact a supplier near you and discuss which options would work best for your operations.

 - Clean Air Act